Linda-ui/orbital_HeBao/README.md

 You can also test using cURL to view the exact response the gateway sends back for each of the request, we have provided the commands to send various valid/invalid requests in `scripts/echo_request.sh` and `scripts/sum_request.sh`.
 You can find the expected response in the comments above each request.
 <br></br>

+## Benchmark Test

+The gateway's performance is benchmarked with JMeter and Apache Bench.
+More details are found at `/hertz_gateway/test/benchmark_test`.
+Direct RPCs to Kitex servers are also benchmarked for comparison with the gateway's performance.
+More details can be found at `/kitex_services/benchmark_test`.
+The evaluation of test results is documented on the notion page.
+<br></br>

 ## Testing the Dynamic Update Feature